brillout/goldpage/docs/readme.template.md

 :dove:&nbsp;&nbsp; <b>Freedom</b>

-`ssr-coin` takes care of SSR and SSR only: the rest of your stack is entirely up to you and you can use:
+`ssr-coin` takes care of SSR and SSR only: the rest of your stack is entirely up to you.
+You can use:
 - Any view libray: React, Vue, React Native Web, ...
 - Any server framework: Express, Koa, Hapi, ...
 - Any language: ES7, TypeScript, PostCSS, ...